olvap80/InstantRTOS/README.md

 Googling in the area of embedded programming leads to answers in C and it is easy to integrate from C++ than from any other language.

-Embedded is still around C (and C++), any "exotic" languages are hard to integrate with "plain old C")) Those "exotic" languages usually have big runtime, undeterminiscic garbage collection, or are not popular enough to have compiler for every platform (and instructions on "how to setup them" are not as easy as for "classics").
+Embedded is still around C (and C++), any "exotic" languages are hard to integrate with "plain old C")) Those "exotic" languages usually have big runtime, non deterministic garbage collection, or are not popular enough to have a compiler for every platform (and instructions on "how to setup them" are not as easy as for "classics").

-**You can use C header files (and libraries) directly from C++ AS IS**, without all those pains of "foreign function interfeces", "marshalling", etc.!
+**You can use C header files (and libraries) directly from C++ AS IS**, without all those pains of "foreign function  interfaces", "marshaling", etc.!

 ## Then why C++, why not C?